Lorena Hickok: In the Roosevelt administration

-One of her most important conclusions was the Great Depression did not just plunge a prosperous nation into poverty, but rather that there was an "old poverty".
-Hickok reported that even before 1929 there were about 40 million Americans which included virtually the entire non-white population, almost the entire rural population and most of the old who were already living in poverty, and all the Depression had done was merely make things worse for people who were already struggling.
+One of Hickok's most important conclusions was the Great Depression did not just plunge a prosperous nation into poverty, but rather that there was an "old poverty".
+Hickok reported that even before 1929 there were about 40 million Americans already living in poverty, which included virtually the entire non-white population, almost the entire rural population and most of the old.
+She concluded that all the Depression had done was merely make things worse for people who were already struggling.
 Hopkins praised her for discovering "a volume of chronic poverty, unsuspected except by a few students and by those who always experienced it".